bodgit/puppet-openldap/README.md

 Path to LDIF file containing the object definition which is used *only* if the object does not exist yet, (This is a shortcut for loading huge schema files without duplicating the whole schema object in the catalogue).
+A `puppet:///` URL can also be used for the location of the LDIF file.

 If a file resource exists in the catalogue for this value it will be autorequired.